-The management of Adrian's Beauty College strongly disapprove of any and all forms of Sexual Harassment.
+The management of NACOB and ABCOT strongly disapproves of any and all forms of Sexual Harassment.
 Anyone who has been sexually harassed should notify the Director in writing within 48 hours of the offense.
 An investigation will be made into the allegations.
 Upon confirmation of any act of sexual harassment, action will be taken immediately to remedy the situation.
 If necessary, a formal sexual harassment grievance may be filed within 60 days from the date of the original complaint.
-Adrian's Beauty College will take all reasonable steps necessary to prevent harassment from occurring.
+NACOB and ABCOT will take all reasonable steps necessary to prevent harassment from occurring.
 See Grievance Policies and Procedures.